-His followers, known as Buddhists, propagated the religion that is known today as Buddhism. ...
+His adherents, known as Buddhists, spread the belief system that is now known as Buddhism.

-Some forms of Buddhism hold that there is only one buddha for each historical age; others hold that all beings will eventually become buddhas because they possess the buddha nature (tathagatagarbha).
+Buddhism in certain forms maintains that there is only one buddha for each historical era, whereas Buddhism in others maintains that everyone will someday become a buddha since everyone has the buddha nature (tathagatagarbha).

 Who Is The 1st Buddha?

 The founder of Buddhism, Siddhartha Gautama, also referred to as "the Buddha," lived in the fifth century B.C.
 As a prince, Gautama was born into a prosperous family in modern-day Nepal.
 Despite leading a comfortable life, Gautama was struck by human misery.

 In Mahayana Buddhism, she takes the form of a female bodhisattva, and in Vajrayana Buddhism, a female Buddha.
 She represents the virtues of success in work and achievements and is referred to as the "mother of emancipation."

 According to Tibetan Buddhist belief, Tenzin Gyatso, the 14th and current Dalai Lama, is a reincarnation of a former lama who chose to be reborn again in order to carry on his job.
 Since leaving Tibet following the abortive rebellion in 1959, he has made his home in India.

 What Are The 3 Main Beliefs Of Buddhism?